 When I was invited by TravelingMom to this event, I said yes, immediately, but had second thoughts, since I had never been camping, I never even thought about trying it!
-Hot shower, air conditioner and no bugs is my idea of a great trip, which, in my mind, did not line-up with the word “Camping”.
+A hot shower, air conditioner, and no bugs are my idea of a great trip, which, in my mind, did not line up with the word “Camping”.
 It certainly matches up with the term “glamping” with places such as north east glamping lodges, as well as similar others, available for those who like a bit more luxury when they ‘camp’, however, that was not to be this time.
 I wasn’t sure if I was going to be able to unplug, which I never do on my trips!
 Well, this experience changed my mind so much that I will be reaching out to repeat the experience before the summer is over or maybe early fall!
 In fact, I’ve been browsing the Botanex website to source my own camping essentials already.
 Are you curious?
 Let’s start!

 We arrived at KOACamping Campground in Mystic, CT and were greeted with a smile and courtesy often missed in the large hotels!